innate2adaptive/tcRIP/README.md

 # print the number of shared sequences as a number and percent
 print("Number of Shared Seqs: {}".format(len(joint)))
 print("Shared Percent: %.2f%%" % (len(joint)/(len(seqs[0])+len(seqs[1])) * 100.0))
 ```

+If you want to load in the CDR1 and CDR2

 ### And coding style tests